 - They live in small mud-thatched villages, surrounded by their cattle and smaller livestock

 Masai /Samburu Village Visit

 Your village visit may be enhanced with a personal meeting with the elders who gladly share their wisdom.
 You will also get to see the Maasai’s houses, called Bomas.
-These are small structured with thatched roofs and the unique park of it is that it is the job of the Maasai women to build these Bomas.
+These are small structured with thatched roofs and the unique part of it is that it is the job of the Maasai women to build these Bomas.
 They begin with a framework of timber poles and interweave smaller branches to form a structure.
 This is then covered with a mixture of mud, grass, cow dung, urine and ash.
 The men also participate in constructing this homestead but it is their responsibility to build the protective fencing around the village to keep lions and other predators away from the livestock.

-You may also be invited to participate in a traditional wedding, other rites of passage e.g. warrior ceremonies or watch the village women create the intricate beaded jewellery for which both tribes are known.
+You may also be invited to participate in a traditional wedding, other rites of passage e.g. warrior ceremonies or watch the village women create the intricate beaded jewelry for which both tribes are known.

 Experience Kenya’s Culture

 Bomas of Kenya explores a cultural centre in Lang’ata, Nairobi introducing you to Kenya’s 23 major tribes and their homesteads.
 The term Bomas, means “homestead” and there are several traditional mud huts each representing one of Kenya’s major ethnic groups.
 Each traditional house is built to the original traditional architecture of an African home as built by the ancestors.

 When you visit Bomas of Kenya you are guaranteed to have a display of acrobatic shows and traditional dances from the local tribes such as Kikuyu, Kalenjin, Luhya, Taita, and Masai, Kamba, Kisii, Kuria, Mijikenda, and Luo.